 - Handle all cases of misconduct that require attention from the HR department.

 - At times, be a part of the Selection and Recruitment Committee.

 4. Bank SO (Law Officer)

 A Specialist Officer in the Department of Law handles all the legal work of the Bank.
-A set of tasks assigned a Bank SO in IT Section are:
+A set of tasks assigned a Bank SO in the law department are:

 - Look into the current policies and detect errors, if any.